 About us

-Marginal Thoughts is a discussion group for people who enjoy talking through ideas with critical curiosity.
+Marginal Thoughts is a discussion group for people from diverse backgrounds who enjoy talking through ideas with critical curiosity.
 The aim is exploration rather than persuasion: a good session is one we leave with better questions than we arrived with.

-Each session centers on a shared text or other material, which give us something concrete to think about together.
-Materials are drawn from a wide range of domains, including literature, philosophy, science, art, and popular culture, with essentially everything fair game.
-No prior expertise is expected - just a willingness to engage with the material and think together.
+Each session centers on a shared text, video, artwork, or other piece of material that gives us something concrete to think about together.
+Materials are drawn from a wide range of domains, including literature, philosophy, science, art, and popular culture, with essentially everything fair game and no prior expertise assumed.
 Discussions are in English.

 Featured event